AlexanderHerlan/syncpy/README.md

 Breaking down the .config settings
 -----------------------------------

-The **local_path** setting is your working directory for your project on your local system.
+The **local_path** setting should be set to your working directory for the project on your local system you want to end up on your Linux server.
 Please note that you should use forward slashes ( / ) even for Windows paths.
 So what would normally be:

 	C:\dev\MyProject2